-We have to perform contract checking on all the non-recognizers.
-The stuff after the recognizers must satisfy its contracts, assuming everything before it holds.
-The functions in the conclusion must satisfy their contracts assuming that the hypothesis holds.
+By default, property performs contract checking.
+This is similar to contract checking for definec.
+The hypotheses must satisfy their contracts, assuming everything before them, such as the types.
+The functions in the conclusion must satisfy their contracts assuming that the hypotheses and types hold.

-Consider the test? above.
-To satisfy the input contract of even-integerp, the hypothesis must imply that n is an integer and to satisfy the input contract of even-natp the hypothesis must imply that n is a natural number, hence the natp check suffices for contract checking the property.
-What if we replace natp by integerp?
+Consider the property above.
+To satisfy the input contract of >=, we require that n is a rational number, which the type of n (int) implies.
+To satisfy the input contract of even-integerp, we require that n is an integer and to satisfy the input contract of even-natp we require that n is a natural number, which holds due to the type of n and the :hyps form.
+What if we remove the :hyps form?
 Then contract checking fails because even-natp is only defined on natural number so we have no idea what it does with negative integers.

-Now, consider a second test? form.
+Now, consider a second property form.

 Go over contract checking.
-Note that < is OK, because n is an integer and even-natp is OK because n is an integer less than 0, so (\ n -1) is a natural number.
+Note that < is OK, because n is an integer and even-natp is OK because n is an integer less than 0, so ( n -1) is a natural number.